Rudolfisky/Demotica_Dashboard-Info/Dashboard-Design.md

 In this document I will use the DOT research framework in order to establish a good dashboard design for my project.

 ## What dashboard designs have other people made?
 In order to make a dashboard myself, I need an understanding of how other people tackled this problem.
-In order to aquire this knowledge I will analyze available products
+In order to aquire this knowledge I will analyze available products from google searches.
 ### Dashboard on hardware

 >Vervloesem, K. (2021, 18 januari).
 Zo maak je een eenvoudig dashboard voor je domoticasysteem. computertotaal.nl. https://computertotaal.nl/artikelen/internet-thuis/zo-maak-je-een-eenvoudig-dashboard-voor-je-domoticasysteem/